-But when we start believing that ours are the only right and others are in the wrong side, that is when trouble begins.
+But when we start believing that ours are the only right and others are on the wrong side, that is when trouble begins.

 In his book, Man’s Search for Meaning, neurologist Viktor E. Frankl acknowledges each one’s life path as unique and irreplaceable.

 “Everyone has his own specific vocation or mission in life; everyone must carry out a concrete assignment that demands fulfillment.
 Therein he cannot be replaced, nor can his life be repeated, thus, everyone’s task is unique as his specific opportunity to implement it.”

 Different missions.
 Different thoughts.
 Different lives.
 Everyone is unique.
 Just like snowflakes.
-There’s nothing like you except you.
+There’s no one like you except you.

 Sure, there are like-minded individuals who share the same values, principles, and goals.
 But just because it’s mutual, doesn’t mean they always agree with each other (this also happens to families, marriages, and friendships).
 At some point, they will face their own different life paths.

-If you find yourself insisting your beliefs or forcing people to follow what you know is right, you’re wasting your precious time.
+If you find yourself insisting on your beliefs or forcing people to follow what you know is right, you’re wasting your time.
 It won’t do any good.

 Instead, save your time for learning and growing.
 Save it for focusing on the things you want to achieve or things that give you purpose and meaning.
 Save it for helping.
 Save it for understanding.

-If someone ask you about your dreams and the things you do, share it.
+If someone asks you about your dreams and the things you do, share them.
 Maybe they have the same dreams.
-Maybe they want to walk on the same path with you.
+Maybe they want to walk on the same path as you.